stat37411/stat37411.github.io/schedule.md

 ## Finals Period

-Final project report will be due in finals period.
-Date TBD.
+Final project report will be due in finals period - 3/18 at midnight.